avdol0521/live-breh/content/h4k2liv3/Task files/T1-13-blog.md

 - shit needs password. ig ill let it run for now
 - found a pass for kwheel its `cutiepie1`
 - im gonna test around in the editor
-- doesnt seem like theres any XSS
+- doesnt seem like theres any XSS <br>
 ![[blogXSSfailed.png]]
 - i dont really have any image webshells on hand rn
 - ig ill go back to metasploit